open-power/snap/hardware/README.md

 Specific configurations/preparations for the action may be added via this make process step.

 ## CAPI board support and PSL for image build
-In order to benefit from the advantage of CAPI (low latency high bandwith access to host memory as well as memory coherency) a specific  implementation of the FPGA is required to use the PCIe link and CAPP (Coherent Accelerator Processor Proxy located in the Power Processors) properly.
+In order to benefit from the advantage of CAPI (low latency high bandwith access to host memory as well as memory coherency) a specific  implementation of the FPGA is required to use the PCIe link and CAPP (Coherent Accelerator Processor Proxy which is located in the Power processors) properly.
 This is provided by the PSL (Processor Service Layer).
-The PSL slighly differs wether we have a Power8 with CAPI 1.0 or a Power9 with CAPI 2.0.
+The PSL differs whether we have a Power8 with CAPI 1.0 or a Power9 with CAPI 2.0.

 In any case, to get the latest CAPI board support and PSL download, visit **IBM Portal for OpenPOWER** at